wgottwalt/gnu_modula2_playground/README.md

 -- game of life --

-Just a simple implementation of Conways Game of Life algorithm as an console version using simple printing and ANSI Escape sequences to make the field stay in position.
+Just a simple implementation of Conways Game of Life algorithm as a console version using simple printing and ANSI escape sequences to make the field stay in position.
 I noticed some really odd behavior in the Storage class of the Modula-2s own libs.
 ALLOCATE/DEALLOCATE do not work correctly and reports odd errors from time to time.
 I went for the basic malloc/free clib functions.
 I